phillipecardenuto/upm/README.md

 # Unveiling Scientific Articles from Paper Mills with Provenance Analysis

-This repository offers a promising solution to identify fraudulent manuscripts, and it could be a valuable tool for supporting scientific integrity.
-Its code was developed aiming to identify suspect paper mill cases.
+This repository offers a promising solution to identifying fraudulent manuscripts and could be a valuable tool for supporting scientific integrity.
+Its code was developed to identify suspect paper mill cases.

 ## Provenance Analysis
 <img src=".figs/provenance-pipeline.jpg" alt="Panel Extraction Sample" width="750" height="350">

-Provenance analysis provide a solution to track possible reused and manipulated data.
+Provenance analysis provides a solution to track possible reused and manipulated data.
-We tested the herein solution in the [Stock Photo Paper Mill](https://scienceintegritydigest.com/2020/07/05/the-stock-photo-paper-mill/) (SPP) and two extended version of it (SPP-v1) and (SPP-v2).
+We tested the herein solution in the [Stock Photo Paper Mill](https://scienceintegritydigest.com/2020/07/05/the-stock-photo-paper-mill/) (SPP) and two extended versions of it (SPP-v1) and (SPP-v2).

 |       Dataset         | #Documents | #Figures | #Panels  |
 |-----------------------|------------|----------|----------|